w3f/Grant-Milestone-Delivery/evaluations/decentralized-threshold-signing-service_3_keeganquigley.md

 # General Notes

 Grantee added more unit tests and a cloud deployment upon request for easier testing.
 The instances are able to communicate with each other successfully.
+Also deployed to Paseo.
 All working as expected.

 ## Testing